 Needs Assessment for Instructional Design

-To maintain and improve, you first need to assess or measure your current capability.
-A needs assessment is a systematic process for identifying gaps between the current and desired states in performance, knowledge, skills, attitudes, or conditions, and using that information to make informed decisions about whether and how to intervene.
+A needs assessment is a systematic process for identifying gaps between the current state and the desired state in performance, knowledge, skills, attitudes, or conditions, and using that information to make informed decisions about whether and how to intervene.
+Roger Kaufman defines needs assessment as "a process for identifying needs and placing them in priority order on the basis of what it costs to meet the need versus what it costs to ignore it" (Dean & Ripley, 2016, p.
+43).

 Agile Meets AI